|The only reason I'm still coherent right now.|

 Everyone who helped me at Lush was super friendly and helpful.
 Normally I hate the over-your-shoulder salesperson method of running a business and I've had issues with Lush representatives in US stores before, but this was...
 I don't know?
 Different?
 Maybe I just got caught up in the excitement and let myself get carried away but I felt nothing but happiness and absolute ease while in the store.
 There were no lies ("actually, we're not going to run the Boxing Day sale this year so you may as well buy all of your gifts right now" I'm looking at you Lush North Star Mall; don't think for one second I believed you.
 Why do you think I walked out?) and there was a very genuine love for these products from the employees that I have yet to see in the States.
 As I walked out the first woman who helped me gave me a pamphlet and said that I might enjoy some of the tips and tricks it gives, even if it is in Korean.

 "Ah...
 Texas, California, what is difference?"

 "There's a little difference!"
 At this point I was laughing and holding my fingers close together, to signify the little difference.
 K had come out so we had begun walking away.

 "Nice to meet you, too!"

-Along the way back Michael asked if I wanted to stop at a jewelry box vendor that I had been eyeballing the past couple times we had passed.
+Along the way back M asked if I wanted to stop at a jewelry box vendor that I had been eyeballing the past couple times we had passed.
 I gave in.